This Is How To Store Strawberries For Best Results

 The Best Ways To Store Strawberries

-There are two ways storing strawberries is successfully achieved both for the short-term and long-term 1.
+There are two ways storing strawberries is successfully achieved both for the short-term and long-term1.
 We’ll start with short-term strawberry storage, so take a look at the following instructions for the best results.

 For Short-term Strawberry Storage